Torianna/BookStore-frontend/README.md

     ng build

-Copy folder conent from /dist/book-store to backend's /resources/static
+Copy folder content from /dist/book-store to backend's /resources/static

 Build your Maven project by typing: